avo-hq/docs/src/1.0/associations.md

 end
 ```

-*Polymorphic associations are only read-only at the moment.
+*Polymorphic associations are read-only at the moment.
 You can't update the polymorphic relation from the polymorphic model.
-You can however do that from the parent model.
-In the scenario above 👆 you can't associate a comment to a post or project from the comment page, but you can create a comment and associate it to the post from the post page.*
+You can however do that from the parent model.*

+*In the scenario above 👆 you can't associate a comment to a post or project from the comment page, but you can create a comment and associate it to the post from the post page.*

 ## Has One